SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 Please note that the C4C system used in the example URLs throughout this document, doesn't require authentication.

-#### Configuring Client Certificate based authentication for your user
-1. Import client certificatre (.p12) into the OS' keystore ** On Mac use Keychain Access
-** On Windows use Chrome/Internet Explorer (settings, advanced, manage certificates) into the Personal folder
-2. Go to your C4C tenant URL with your browser where you will see a certificate pop up, accept the certificate
-3. Provide your credentials in the pop-up and logon as usual
-4. In HTML5 UI, Go to Personalize / My Settings / Manage Certifcates and Assign the Certificate
-5. Next time when you will logon with the assigned certificate - you may see a popup to select a certificate if multipe certificates are available

 ### SAP Standard vs. Custom OData Services

 SAP Cloud for Customer provides a standard OData API.
 In addition, SAP Cloud for Customer also allows customers to build their own (custom) OData services based on the predefined business objects in the solution.